galeswift/FreeEnterpriseGaleswift/FreeEnt/server/markdown/main_info.md

 This flag modifies Edward's Heal J-ability to use the best of Cure1, Cure2, Cure3 in your inventory instead of only Cure1s.

+### `-tweak:edwardsing[/better]` {: .h6 }

+- Idea: ScytheMarshall, inspiration from IAmDMar
+- Design/Programming: ScytheMarshall
+- Locations: edward_sing_upgrade.f4c, generator.py

+These flags modify Edward's Sing command to randomly choose one of the available status spells to use that are not actively resisted by the target.
+Under the "normal" flag, Sing will choose one of Mute, Charm, or Sleep that the target does not resist; if the target resists all three, then nothing will happen.
+Under the "better" flag, Sing will choose from Venom, Powder (Darkness), Mute, Piggy, Mini, Toad, Stone, Fatal, Bersk, Charm, Sleep, Hold, and Curse (the spell, which inflicts the Curse status).
+If the Sing user is a frog, then Sing will always cast Toad.

+The battle alert textbox will now always be a fixed song name, one of a few sourced from community members.

 ### `-tweak:darkpaladin` {: .h6 }

 - Idea: various, but initial inspiration from PinkPuff (via Unprecedented Chaos) and F&I thread from Kindron Darkfire